We are outside in almost any weather. We enjoy the vibrant, crisp days of fall; the variety of snow in winter;

 Outdoor Play.
 Children are invited to play in our beautiful outdoor classroom as we slowly transition into our day.
 The outdoor play garden, which abuts the Larch Hill conservation area, is dotted with our namesake Maple trees.
 The hillside provides ample space for climbing and running and rolling down.

-On some days, we might engage in seasonal crafts such as dipping maple leaves in wax, scooping seeds from pumpkins, baking gingerbread cookies, making head wreaths from forsythia boughs, and more.
+On some days, we might engage in seasonal crafts such as dipping maple leaves in beeswax, scooping seeds from pumpkins, cutting dough into shapes for gingerbread cookies, making head wreaths from forsythia boughs, and more.
 These seasonal activities strengthen our connection with the natural world and help young children in forming a larger-scale sense of time by connecting them with the cycles of the seasons.

-Afternoon snack and free play until afternoon pickup.
+Afternoon snack and free play.
 The rhythm of our afternoons is unhurried and dependent on the sleep needs of the particular group of children.
 Children generally sleep as long as needed.
 As the children slowly wake, I invite them to the table for a fresh organic fruit or applesauce.
-They then may play quietly indoors until afternoon pickup.
+They then may play quietly indoors or outdoors, depending on the waking time, until afternoon pickup.